Trust Territory of the Pacific Islands: History

-The Territory contained 100,000 people scattered over a water area the size of continental United States.
-It was subdivided into six districts, and represented a variety of cultures, with nine spoken languages.
+The Territory contained 100,000 people scattered over a water area the size of the continental United States.
+It was subdivided into six districts and represented a variety of cultures, with nine spoken languages.
 The Pohnpeians and Kosraeans, Marshallese and Palauans, Chuukese, Yapese and Chamorros had little in common, except they were in the same general area of the Pacific Ocean.

-The large distances between people, lack of an economy, language and cultural barriers, all worked against the union.
-The six district centers became upscale slums, containing deteriorated Japanese-built roads, with electricity, modern music and distractions, which led to alienated youth and elders.
+The large distances between people, the lack of an economy, and language and cultural barriers all worked against the union.
+The six district centers became upscale slums, containing deteriorated Japanese-built roads, electricity, modern music, and distractions, which alienated youth and elders.
 The remainder of the islands maintained their traditional way of life and infrastructure.

-In the late 1960s, the U.S. opposed the idea of eventual independence.
+In the late 1960s, the US opposed the idea of eventual independence.
 Instead, they aimed for some form of association, perhaps with Hawaii.
-They estimated that perhaps 10-25% of the population were at that point in favor of independence.
+They estimated that perhaps 10-25% of the population favored independence.

 A Congress of Micronesia first levied an income tax in 1971.
 It affected mainly foreigners working at military bases in the region.

-On October 21, 1986, the U.S. ended its administration of the Marshall Islands District.
-The termination of U.S. administration of the Chuuk, Yap, Kosrae, Pohnpei, and the Mariana Islands districts of the TTPI soon followed on November 3, 1986.
+On October 21, 1986, the US ended its administration of the Marshall Islands District.
+The termination of US administration of the Chuuk, Yap, Kosrae, Pohnpei, and the Mariana Islands districts of the TTPI soon followed on November 3, 1986.
 The Security Council formally ended the trusteeship for the Chuuk, Yap, Kosrae, Pohnpei, Mariana Islands, and Marshall Islands districts on December 22, 1990, pursuant to Security Council Resolution 683.
-On May 25, 1994, the Council ended the trusteeship for the Palau District pursuant to Security Council Resolution 956, after which the U.S. and Palau agreed to establish the latter's independence on October 1.
+On May 25, 1994, the Council ended the trusteeship for the Palau District pursuant to Security Council Resolution 956, after which the US and Palau agreed to establish the latter's independence on October 1.